trallnag/prometheus-ecs-discoverer/README.md

 What are the advantages of using this project over [prometheus-ecs-sd](https://github.com/signal-ai/prometheus-ecs-sd )?

-* Throttling allows the usage in environments with hundreds of tasks.
+* Modified throttling allows the usage in environments with hundreds of tasks.
 * Custom labels can be exposed to Prometheus by adding them to the container definition.